UWCS/rs118/resources/1/lab.md

 <details>
     <summary>Hint</summary>
     <p>
     Rust might not allow you to compare the equality of two types so easily.
-This is also A Good Thing (tm) because the notion of equality is not so simple for all types, so much so that rust splits it into two traits, Eq and PartialEq.
+This is also A Good Thing (tm) because the notion of equality is not so simple for all types, so much so that Rust splits it into two traits, Eq and PartialEq.
 You might want to derive them for your custom player type to help with this.
 Traits, and deriving them, will be covered in more detail next time.
     </p>
 </details>